meroxdotdev/meroxdotdev.github.io/_posts/2025-03-17-google-hub-visit.md

 *Source: [Google Warsaw HUB Reception Image](https://bi.im-g.pl/im/f9/72/1a/z27730169IEG,Hol-wejsciowy-w-wiezowcu-The-Warsaw-Hub-przy-Towar.jpg).
 The image is external, as I forgot to take a photo of the reception myself.*

-During my business trip to Warsaw, I had the unique opportunity to visit Google's impressive offices.
 Here's an inside look at their workspace, from panoramic views to relaxation zones.

 ## A Business Trip Turned Into a Tech Adventure